ValeriaVG/greatlittle.software/content/blog/evilcorp-syndrome/index.md

 But it has everything you need to have a great "fika".
 And the owner made it so cozy and welcoming - obviously awesome.

 This is the bar.
-Metrics and checklists are great supplementary tools, but nothing beats placing something you're proud of in front of people in need without tricking them into wanting it.

 ## The Kaizen of Great Little Software

 Don't like SOAC?
-Draw inspiration from Gene Kim's"The Unicorn Project" novel and its five ideals of DevOps:
+Draw inspiration from Gene Kim's "The Unicorn Project" novel and its five ideals of DevOps:

 1. Locality and Simplicity
 2. Focus, Flow and Joy